Lisa Ling Speaker Fees

 Lisa Ling Blog Posts

 Are you looking for a dynamic celebrity speaker who has a unique perspective on international affairs and womens issues?
 If so, you should consider Lisa Ling as your next speaker.
-PFP Sports & Celebrity Talent Agency recently booked Lisa for as a keynote speaker on behalf of the Association ... read more
+PFP Sports & Celebrity Talent Agency recently booked Lisa for as a keynote speaker on behalf of the ... read more

 Euna Lee and Laura Ling greeted by families In an emotional reunion, journalists Laura Ling and Euna Lee step off a plane in Burbank, Calif., after returning from North Korea Wednesday.
 Laura Ling is the sister of Lisa Ling.
 “Now we stand here home and free,” Ling said.
-Clinton walk ... read more
+C ... read more